 8 reasons why London student accommodation is great

-It didn’t surprise us in the slightest when London was recently voted the best city for students - and here are eight reasons why its accommodation is the best too.
+It didn’t surprise us in the slightest when London was recently voted the best city for students, and here are eight reasons its accommodation is pretty great too.

 1. Top universities are next door to you

 It just so happens that there are scores of amazing universities in London, including some of the best in the country.

 Both the London School of Economics and King’s College London are located a mere mile from student residence Liberty Court, so are easily walkable, cyclable or otherwise.
 You don’t even have to leave Zone One to go to lectures.
 How’s that for fulfilling your academic dreams?

 2. You don’t need to go far to find variety